linuxdudeofficial/linuxdudeofficial.github.io/_posts/2019-04-27-how-to-create-bash-aliases-command-shortcuts.md

 Even if you were not aware of this aliases functionality you might have been thought about this.
 Instead calling a commonly used long command line to single word?
 It's quite useful right?
 Yes it is :D

 # How to do it?
-Well, it is not that hard as you think or some of you might already know how to create a command alias temporarily.
+Well, it is not that hard as you think or you might already know how to create a command alias temporarily.
 Anyway, here it goes...

 First how create an alias ?